-Chapter 6 "The solar system" and 15 "The formation of planetary systems" are not in your textbook, but is only available to read in the online version of your textbook.
+Chapters 6 "The solar system" and 15 "The formation of planetary systems" are not in your textbook (assuming you bought vol. 2 only), but are only available to read in the online version of your textbook.
 Connect as usual through the course website.
+Check as soon as possible that you can access the ebook for the next readings.